Covid 19 coronavirus: Life in Auckland quarantine hotel

 "Everything about the whole travel back was amazing, outstanding".

-"It was actually quite scary getting through the plane scenario beacause we got off the plane 10 at a time, single file, 2m apart and we we walked up by customs and police officers.
+"It was actually quite scary getting through the plane scenario because we got off the plane 10 at a time, single file, 2m apart and we walked up by customs and police officers.
 It sort of felt like war in 1940."

 "It felt surreal."